customerio/RemoteHabits-Android/README.md

 9. `ANDROID_SIGNING_STORE_PASSWORD` - store password for release signing configuration.
 10. `ANDROID_SIGNING_ALIAS` - alias for the keystore file used for release signing.
 11. `ANDROID_SIGNING_KEY_PASSWORD` - key password for release signing configuration.
+12. `GOOGLE_SERVICES_BASE64` - Follow [Firebase setup](https://firebase.google.com/docs/android/setup) to add a new Android app to your Firebase project.
+This will give you a `google-services.json` file to download.
+Download this file onto your computer then run `cat google-services.json | base64`.
+The output is the value for this secret.